helium/react-native-helium/guides/WalletLink.md

 Linking.openURL(url);
 ```

-### Request signed gateway transactions
+### Request signed gateway transactions (Add Gateway, Assert Location, Transfer Hotspot)

-Request signed gateway transactions from a supported app (e.g. Helium Hotspot).
+Request signing a gateway transactions by a supported app (e.g. Helium Hotspot).
+This is used for assert location,
+add gateway, and transfer hotspot transactions.
+Only one transaction should be passed at a time.
+After creating the url
+and opening the deep link, the app capable of signing transactions (e.g. Helium Hotspot) will be opened and the user
+must confirm the information.
+After confirmation the transaction passed will be signed and passed back to your app via
+the callback URL set by {@link createWalletLinkUrl} which is contained in the wallet link token.
+After receiving the
-You will need to submit these transactions `heliumHttpClient.transactions.submit(txn)`.
+signed transaction, you will need to submit it via the helium api or sdk `heliumHttpClient.transactions.submit(txn)`.
 See {@link createUpdateHotspotUrl} for more info.

 ```ts